isomerpages/tp-virtualcampus/_events/Calendar.md

 </p>
 <p></p>
 <p>Dear Freshies, your onboarding experience will culminate in a fun day
-at the&nbsp;<strong>Temasek Olympiad x SpecTACular</strong>, held specially to mark the end of your FO journey and the start of your polytechnic life!
+at the&nbsp;<strong>Temasek Olympiad x SpecTACular</strong>!
 A special edition organised in celebration of TP’s 35th anniversary, this event also encapsulates the best of our campus’ vibrant spirit, creative energy, and artistic splendour – all packed into an immersive experience organised just for you!</p>
 <p></p>
 </td>
 </tr>